svl-studios/bbPress-Support-Forums/readme.txt

 === GetShopped Support Forums ===
-Contributors: mychelle, mufusa, getshopped, coachbirgit
+Contributors: dtbaker, mychelle, mufusa, getshopped, coachbirgit
-Tags: bbPress 2.0, Support forum, resolved topics, user rankings Requires at least: 3.2
+Tags: bbPress 2.0, Support forum, resolved topics, user rankings, topic voting, user signup Requires at least: 3.2
-Tested up to: 3.5
+Tested up to: 3.8.1
 Stable tag: 3.0

 The GetShopped support forums plugin is used with bbPress to transform your forums into a support forum.

+Added by dtbaker: topic voting and user registration sidebar, as seen here: http://ultimateclientmanager.com/forums/forum/feature-requests/

 == Description ==